NAV on 2019/03/20

 No website listed.

-Global events should continue to dominate in the short term.
-We continue to see more value in emerging market equities and South Africa compared to most developed markets.
+Global events will continue to dominate news flow and market performance in the shortterm.
+We see value in emerging market and South Africa equities.

 The portfolio will invest in a combination of both local and international asset classes, including assets in liquid form, money market instruments, bonds, debentures, corporate debt, equity securities, property securities, preference shares, convertible equities, derivatives, non-equity securities and any other securities which are considered to be consistent with the portfolio's primary objective and the Act or the Registrar may allow all to be acquired at fair value.
 The manager may also include unlisted forward currency, interest rate and exchange rate swap transactions for efficient portfolio purposes.
 The portfolio will be actively managed with exposure to various asset classes being varied to reflect changing economic and market circumstances, in order to maximise returns for the investors.